 1979-1986

 Gregory Wolfe was appointed president in February 1979, bringing with him a distinguished record of international diplomatic service.
 Dr. Wolfe, a World War II veteran, had served as an intelligence analyst for the U.S. State Department and worked on the White House staffs of John F. Kennedy and Lyndon Johnson.
-He was a linguist fluent Spanish, French, German and Portuguese who earned a Ph.D. at Tufts University’s Fletcher School of Law and Diplomacy.
+He was a linguist fluent in Spanish, French, German and Portuguese who earned a Ph.D. at Tufts University’s Fletcher School of Law and Diplomacy.
 From 1968-1974, Dr. Wolfe had served as president of Portland State University in Oregon.

 Dr. Wolfe set out to ensure that FIU would be “higher education’s beacon in Miami.”
 During his tenure, Dr. Wolfe succeeded in winning legislative approval and funding to move FIU from an upper division university to a full, four-year university.
-FIU’s inaugural group of freshman arrived on Aug.
-26, 1981 and they were feted as the “First-Class First Class.”
+FIU’s inaugural group of freshmen arrived on Aug.
+26, 1981, and they were feted as the “First-Class First Class.”
 By the mid 1980s, enrollment grew to 16,500 and the faculty numbered nearly 600.
 Three new schools were added: the School of Journalism and Mass Communication, the School of Nursing and the School of Engineering.
 Dr. Wolfe also employed his personal expertise in world affairs to continue to foster FIU’s specialization in international studies.

 Today, Dr. Wolfe is widely applauded for developing FIU’s north campus.
 He oversaw significant expansion to the campus, then known as Bay Vista, as student enrollment there grew to 2,800 students.
 During his tenure the north campus added its first student residential housing, a new student center, an Aquatic Center and a library, and began offering a host of adult education programs.